 FOR MORE INFORMATION

-Learn more about syringe access and disposal, HIV and HCV prevention and testing services, and access needle exchange programs by contacting the Minnesota Department of Health, STD and HIV Section, PO Box 64975, St. Paul, MN 55164-0975:
+Learn more about syringe access and disposal, HIV and HCV prevention and testing services, and access needle exchange programs by contacting the Minnesota Department of Health, STD, HIV and TB Section, PO Box 64975, St. Paul, MN 55164-0975:

 Learn more about drug treatment programs by contacting the Minnesota Department of Human Services Alcohol and Drug Abuse Division: